-The 56th Annual General Meeting of the shareholders of Vassiliko Cement Works Public Company Limited (the "Company") will be held at the Plant Offices of the Company at Vassiliko, on 19 May 2022 at 5:00 p.m. to transact the following business:
+The 57th Annual General Meeting of the shareholders of Vassiliko Cement Works Public Company Limited (the "Company") will be held at the Plant Offices of the Company at Vassiliko, on 25 May 2023 at 5:00 p.m. to transact the following business:

-- 1. Consider the Management report of the Board of Directors for the year 2021. - 2.
-Receive, consider and approve the annual financial statements and the report of the auditors for the year 2021. - 3.
-Approve a total dividend payment of €0,13 per share out of the profits of the year 2020 included in Retained Earnings. - 4.
+- 1. Consider the Management report of the Board of Directors for the year 2022. - 2.
+Receive, consider and approve the annual financial statements and the report of the auditors for the year 2022. - 3.
+Approve a total dividend payment of €0,13 per share, €0,085 out of the profits of the year 2021 included in Retained Earnings and €0,045 out of the profits of 2022. - 4.
 Elect new Directors in the place of those who retire. - 5.
 Approve the remuneration report. - 6.
-Fix the remuneration of the Directors for the year 2022. - 7.
-Re-appoint KPMG Limited as the auditors of the Company and fix their remuneration for the year 2022. - 8.
+Fix the remuneration of the Directors for the year 2023. - 7.
+Re-appoint KPMG Limited as the auditors of the Company and fix their remuneration for the year 2023. - 8.
 Transact any other business which, in accordance with the Company's Articles of Association, can be presented at the Annual General Meeting.

-By order of the Board
+By order of the Board M. MAVRIDOU Secretary

-M. MAVRIDOU

-Secretary